 High cholesterol, high blood pressure and being overweight or obese are major risk factors for heart disease and stroke.
 You should be tested regularly to know if you have high cholesterol or high blood pressure.
 That’s because elevated cholesterol and blood pressure have no warning signs.
 You should also talk to your doctor about a healthy weight for you.

-You can manage your blood pressure, cholesterol levels and weight with the tracker below.
-Work with your healthcare provider to set your “goal” levels.
+It is important to know your numbers.
+You can record your blood pressure, cholesterol and weight in the table below to track your progress.
+Work with your healthcare provider to determine your risk and manage it.
 Then ask how often to check your levels.
-Record your levels and the date they were taken to track your progress.

 |Blood Pressure (mm Hg)|